Menelik2/studio/PROJECT_OVERVIEW.md

 ### Planner 2

 **`src/components/planner/planner-2.tsx`**: Similar to Planner 1 but with a different table structure and editable header fields.
+It also uses server actions for data persistence.

 ```tsx
 'use client';